WHAT IS THE TEMPEST STANDARD ?

 Defines a mitigation measure method to classify individual parts of a security perimeter in Zones 1, 2 or 3, which requires a shielding test standard for processing secret data in those parts.

-LEVEL A |
+LEVEL A

-LEVEL B |
+LEVEL B

-LEVEL C |
+LEVEL C

-Tempest level A is the most stringent NATO standard and is therefore sometimes referred to as “FULL”.
 Level A applies to environments and equipment where immediate interception may occur in the vicinity of the adjacent piece (approximately 1 metre away).
-Therefore, this standard applies to aircraft operating in NATO Zone 0. |

-Tempest level B is NATO’s next stricter standard, also known as “IMMEDIATE”. |
+Tempest level B is NATO’s next stricter standard, also known as “IMMEDIATE”.

-Tempest level C is also called “TACTICAL”. |
+Tempest level C is also called “TACTICAL”.

 NIJKERK Computer Solutions France designs industrial IT solutions of the 19' rack type to meet the requirements of the TEMPEST standard.